fourscoreandmore/fourscoreandmore.org/scores-of-scores/lieder-corpus-project.md

 ## Editorial ‘policy’

 ‘Policy’ is in quotes here because we are simply aiming for a pragmatic solution with minimal adjustments to reach a plausible editorial level.
-Basically, this is a summary of what you will find (and should do in any new encoding):
+That means following the given IMSLP source as exactly as you can for the new piano part and leaving the vocal line as it is.
+Here is a summary of what you will find in the vocal line (and should do in any new encoding):

-- Refer to OpenScore's general [Tips for Transcribers](https://musescore.com/shoogle/scores/3434266)
 - Separate stems (no beams) for notes with one syllable (though leave beams if they're already in and make musical sense).
 - No melisma continuation lines required (though again, leave them if they're already in)
-- Use `ss` (not the Eszett `ß`) and similar
+- Umlauts and all other diacritical marks are in but we use `ss` rather than the Eszett `ß`.
 - We've used the 'en-dash' for the literal dash in French lyrics (e.g. ‘veux-tu’) to avoid it being read as the kind of dash used for 'syl-la-bic' joins during the file format conversion, though these can be corrected to dash in MuseScore using 'Ctrl+Hyphen' if you're feeling very editorial!
 Don't worry if you don't follow.

-I hope you find these acceptable at least for the time being.
+We hope you find these acceptable at least for the time being.
 Most of them we can automate a fix for if we choose to later (e.g. after the main encoding drive).
 If you are sure you’ve found something that doesn’t correspond to this policy then please do make the change.

-Please get in touch if you discover consistent errors or editorial policy decisions that should be on this list!
+If in doubt, refer to OpenScore's general [Tips for Transcribers](https://musescore.com/shoogle/scores/3434266) or get in touch with your reviewer, particularly if you discover consistent errors or editorial policy decisions that should be on this list!

 ## Who’s Who?